plasmapip/plasmapip.github.io/_tabs/mailing list.md

 order: 4
 ---

-I have created a mailing list to communicate to those who would like updates on my work.
+I have created a mailing list to communicate to those who would like updates on my work, outside of crumbling social media.
 I expect to send out updates on a 3 to 6 month interval at best.

 Email updates will include: